 - 570 ml whole milk

 - 600 ml double cream whipped to a soft dropping consistency

-- Whip the cream to a soft dropping consistency being careful not to over whip.
-Add to the top of the trifle.
+Whip the 600ml of double cream and 1tsp of vanilla extract to a soft dropping consistency being careful not to over whip, you want it to be a dropping consistency still.

 Spoon the cream over the set custard layer and gently smooth to the edges.

 Finally decorate with sprinkles of your choice.
 NOTE: if you are making this in advance, don't add the sprinkles until you plan to display your trifle as sprinkles have a tendency to bleed their colours into the cream.

 I really love to read your comments and feedback and will always comment back.
 Do drop a line in the comment section if you liked this post I would love to hear your thoughts, if you share photos of your delicious creations, please do tag me or use the hashtag #Glutarama on Facebook, Twitter and Instagram.
 Subscribe to my email list so that you get all my reviews and recipes straight in your mailbox.

 I always link to these amazing bloggers link up parties, a great place to find quality content each week